-Event Recap: Biobanking Conference ‘Improving biobank standards – local and global perspectives’ Sydney 2018 admin, Published 03/08/18 – News
+Event Recap: Biobanking Conference ‘Improving biobank standards – local and global perspectives’ Sydney 2018 admin, Published 03/08/18 – Events

 The one day biobanking conference “Improving biobank standards -local and global perspective” was held on 11th June 2018 at the Kerry Packer Auditorium, Sydney.
 The event brought together over 180 biobanking professionals from all levels of government, private industry and academic sectors.
 We were fortunate in securing 14 esteemed national and international speakers who highlighted the Australasian biobanking community’s interest in improving biobanking standards.
 A tour of the NSW Health Statewide Biobank, the first and largest facility of its kind in Australia, was also held for delegates and speakers.